afsar-uddin/show-data/README.md

 # show-data
 Show more data in same page.
 It's a simple js application.
-Live demo afsar-uddin.github.io/show-data
+Here is <a href="https://afsar-uddin.github.io/show-data/">Live Demo</a>